backdrop-contrib/samlauth/README.md

 by the SAML PHP Toolkit) which takes care of the SAML communication / validating the assertions sent back by the IdP.

-In our case, the SP is integrated into the Drupal site: the SAML Authentication module
+In our case, the SP is integrated into the Drupal site, so "your SP" is "your Drupal application".
+The SAML Authentication module
 - enables configuring most options for the SP
 - exposes some URL paths which pass HTTP requests (which either start the login procedure or are redirected back from the IdP) into the SP library/code
 - logs the user in to Drupal / out of Drupal, after the SP has validated the assertions in these HTTP requests.
+- configures other things like disabling local Drupal login for users who must only log in through SAML.

 For more information about SAML, see: https://en.wikipedia.org/wiki/SAML_2.0